kissmvc/kissmvc/README.md

 //or
 ->update($your_id);

-//if input names is same as flied names, ommit second parameter
+//if input names is same as field names, omit second parameter
 $query->into('contacts_table')
 ->fromPost() /* fill fields by values from POST */ ->addField('name')